Testing for Unobserved Heterogeneous Treatment Effects with Observational Data: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

 In this section, we investigate the finite sample performance of our tests with a simulation study.
 The data are simulated as follows:

-where $(\epsilon,\eta)$ conforms to a joint normal distribution with zero mean, unit variance and correlation coefficient $\rho=0.7$, and $Z\sim Bernoulli(p)$ with $p=0.25,0.5$ and $0.75$ respectively.
-Note that we also try different values for the correlation coefficient and all the results are qualitatively similar.\footnote{Additional Monte Carlo simulation results are available upon request.} For simplicity, $X,Z$ and $(\epsilon,\eta)$ are mutually independent.
-Moreover, $X$ is uniformly distributed on $\{1,2,3,4\}$ and on $[0,1]$, respectively, in the discrete covariates and the continuous covariates case.
-Furthermore, parameter $\gamma\in[0,1]$ describes the degree of unobserved heterogeneous treatment effects in our specification.
-In particular, $\mathbb H_0$ holds if and only if $\gamma=1$.
-Intuitively, smaller $\gamma$, more power we expect from our tests.
-To investigate size and power of our tests, we choose $\gamma\in\{1,0.75, 0.5\}$.
+where both $\epsilon_1$ and $\epsilon_2$ conform to a uniform distribution on $[-2,2]$, $\rho = 0.7$, and $Z\sim Bernoulli(p)$ with $p=0.25,0.5$ and $0.75$ respectively.\footnote{Note that we also try different values for the correlation coefficient, and all the results are qualitatively similar.
+Additional Monte Carlo simulation results are available upon request.} For simplicity, $X,Z$ and $(\epsilon,\eta)$ are mutually independent.
+Moreover, $X$ is uniformly distributed on $\{1,2,3,4\}$ and on $[0,1]$ in the discrete covariates and the continuous covariates case, respectively.
+Furthermore, $\gamma\in[0,1]$ describes the degree of unobserved heterogeneous treatment effects in our specification.
+In particular, $\mathcal{H}_0$ holds if and only if $\gamma=1$.
+Intuitively, the smaller $\gamma$ is, the more power we expect from our tests.
+To investigate the size and power of our tests, we choose $\gamma\in\{1,0.75, 0.5\}$.